Join the MIS Case Competition Team!

 - Hone your presentation skills in a world-class environment

-Previous team members consistently report that being a part of the Vancouver or Singapore competition teams was the highlight of their undergraduate experience at Carlson!
+Previous team members consistently report that being a part of the case competition teams was the highlight of their undergraduate experience at Carlson!

 2016 / 2017 Important Dates